jpbaudoin/tenacity-examples/tenacity.md

 Nowadays, consuming external services via APIs or by using wapper libraries is pretty common.
 In this context distinguish between temporal issues(throttling, service unavailable) and non-recoverable ones is important as we can establish a retry policy for the former and handle the latter.

-We will explore how to handle these errors for HTTP request to slack webhooks API as an example.
+We will explore how to handle these errors for HTTP requests using calls to slack webhooks API as an example.

 To implement the retries we will use the python library [*tenacity*](https://github.com/jd/tenacity).